From epic concerts to a giant, illuminated countdown over the waters of the Pacific, LA offers a lot of great ways to celebrate the new year.

 The Bungalow – $150+

-KCRW presents a Casino Royale-themed evening at The Bungalow in Santa Monica.
-There will be dancing, casino games, premium hosted bar and more.
+Santa Monica’s NPR station and independent music champion, KCRW, presents a Casino Royale-themed evening at The Bungalow in Santa Monica.
+There is dancing, casino games, premium hosted bar and plenty of live DJ sets.

 Marina del Rey – FREE